- Being female

 Fortunately, the prognosis for De Quervain’s tenosynovitis is good.
 After treatment, patients can regain full function once the inflammation subsides.
 If you have to engage in future activities that involve repetitive hand or wrist motions, bracing may be recommended by your physical therapist to prevent recurring symptoms.

-At Medical Rehabilitation Centres of Pennsylvania (MRCP), the goal of our physicians and physical therapists is to provide quality care and complete pain relief through proper diagnostics and treatment services.
+At Medical Rehabilitation Centers of Pennsylvania (MRCP), the goal of our physicians and physical therapists is to provide quality care and complete pain relief through proper diagnostics and treatment services.
 We use the latest techniques to manage each patient according to their needs, in addition to changing the way you move, to prevent further injury.

 For comprehensive diagnostics and tailor-made physical therapy treatments in and around Philadelphia and the Greater Philadelphia Area, contact MRCP.
 Visit us at one of our convenient locations or contact us online.